deepnova/deepnova/README.md

 - 👋 Hi, I’m @deepnova
-- 👀 I’m interested in ...
+- 👀 I’m interested in BigData and Stream computing.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Flink, Iceberg and Trino.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Iceberg and BigData engines.
 - 📫 How to reach me ...

 <!---